cesarvr/Spring-Boot/README.md

 ## Zipkin Instrumentation

 This project also includes [Zipkin](https://zipkin.io/) instrumentation provided by [Spring Boot Sleuth](https://spring.io/projects/spring-cloud-sleuth) framework which makes instrumentation transparent to your business logic.

-To configure the instrumentation you can edit the ``application.properties`` in your resource folder:
+You can do basic customization by editing the ``application.properties`` in your resource folder:

 ```properties
 spring.zipkin.baseUrl = https://my-zipkin-server/